nidrissi/web/content/post/faculty-fr-98-18/index.en.md

 Let me know if something doesn't display correctly.
 The data is only between 1998 and 2018, every five years (so 1998, 2003, 2008, 2013, and 2018).
-In principle, the older files on the ministry's website should allow to have more data, but I wasn't able to do it by hand or to extract it from the "open data" website.
+In principle, the older files on the ministry's website should allow to have more data, but I wasn't courageous enough to do it all by hand, or to extract it automatically from the "open data" website.

 <script src="d3.min.js"></script>
 <script src="chart.js"></script>